 We suggest brewing at 90°C for 3-4 minutes according to your taste.
 It can be brewed around 3+ times depending on your taste preferences.

-This Santikhiri Four Seasons Oolong will be featured in our February 2019 Curious Tea Subscription Boxes.
+This Santikhiri Four Seasons Oolong tea was featured in our October 2020 and February 2019 Curious Tea Subscription Boxes.